alibaba/arthas/site/docs/en/doc/tunnel.md

 **Attention, opening admin pages is risky!
 There is no security blocking function on the management page, you must add security measures by yourself.**
 :::

-Start the tunnel-server locally, then use `as.sh` attach, and specify the application name `--app-name test`:
+Start the tunnel-server locally, then use `as3.sh` attach, and specify the application name `--app-name test`:

 ```
-$ as.sh --tunnel-server 'ws://127.0.0.1:7777/ws' --app-name test
+$ as3.sh --tunnel-server 'ws://127.0.0.1:7777/ws' --app-name test
 telnet connecting to arthas server... current timestamp is 1627539688
 Trying 127.0.0.1...
 Connected to 127.0.0.1.